-Using multiple datasets in a single and comprehensive framework is both powerful but also poses several challenges when wanting to infer on the physical properties of an exoplanet.
+Using multiple datasets in a single and comprehensive framework is both powerful, but also poses several challenges when wanting to infer on the physical properties of an exoplanet.
 Photometry and low-resolution spectra primarily constrain \Teff and log(g), while high-resolution data lack the information on the emission continuum but capture the molecular features which are set by molecular abundances in the gas phase.
 When relying on a limited set of observations, the resulting posteriors can be degenerate.
 Combining multiple datasets within a joint likelihood framework can help break these degeneracies.
 This is illustrated in Fig.~\ref{bimodal_exemple}, where the bimodal solution obtained with Exo-REM (without $^{13}$CO) disappears once the MATISSE observation is included.

 Known sources of error from each observation are properly propagated into the final posteriors; either through observational error bars or, when available, covariance matrices.
 Nevertheless, unaccounted noise and/or bias may still remain.
 This is clearly illustrated by the nonphysical "uncertainties" retrieved on the atmospheric parameters in all our inversions.
 These uncertainties result from the propagation of observational errors (or covariances) but do not account for model systematics \citep{petrus_jwst_2024}.
 This issue is particularly evident in Figure~\ref{Free_MOSAIC_post}, where the retrieved uncertainties are significantly smaller than the differences between models; even between the two best-fitting ones, Exo-REM and Sonora.

-Several studies \citep{2015ApJ...812..128C,kawahara_2025_autodiff,De-Regt_2024_ESO,De-Regt_2025_ESO,rotman_2025_enable} have demonstrated the strength of Gaussian Processes in modeling unaccounted noise and spectral correlations, and in propagating them into the final posteriors, in the context of atmospheric modeling of exoplanets and brown-dwarfs.
+Several studies \citep{2015ApJ...812..128C,kawahara_2025_autodiff,De-Regt_2024_ESO,De-Regt_2025_ESO,rotman_2025_enable} have demonstrated the strength of Gaussian processes (GPs) in modeling unaccounted noise and spectral correlations, and in propagating them into the final posteriors, in the context of atmospheric modeling of exoplanets and brown dwarfs.
 Thus, we argue that adapting these developments into our forward modeling framework is the next logical step in \texttt{\textit{ForMoSA}} if we want to increase the robustness of our physical interpretations.